tmlpstats/tmlpstats/README.md

 ### After docker install (all OSes)

 1. Run the command `docker-compose up local` .
 The first time you do this, it is going to download and build a few things.
 This can take 10-20 minutes on a typical broadband.
-2. When you see the line like `Command line: 'apache2 -D FOREGROUND'` you know the service is ready.
+2. When you see the line like `[BS] Watching files...` you know the service is ready.
-3. Open your favorite web browser (We recommend Chrome for the good developer tools) and go to the URL http://localhost:8080 - This should now show you a website login.
+3. Open your favorite web browser (We recommend Chrome for the good developer tools) and go to the URL http://localhost:8030 - This should now show you a website login.

 ### Usage Tips